 Wheat berries can also be soaked and made into a cooked cereal.

-Sugar was a rationed item and quite frankly, we could all benefit from eating less of it.
+Sugar was a rationed item during WWII but it was also hard to come by during the Depression, and quite frankly, we could all benefit from eating less of it.
 But a certain amount of sugar could be found in most kitchens.
-Honey is another item a Great Depression era pantry would have used as you could get honey from local hives and not have to use your ration coupons like you would have for sugar.
+Honey is another item a Great Depression-era pantry would have used as you could get honey from local hives and not have to use your ration coupons like you would have for sugar.
 Though sugar was a ration item, my father didn’t mention not having enough of it.

 Butter is an item my father had, but it wasn’t something they got from the store, but from their milk cow.
 The milk was churned into butter, homemade sour cream, and of course milk.
 Lard is a Great Depression kitchen staple.
 Lard is preferable for baking and from pigs.
 But tallow is from beef fat and great for soaps and candles.

 Because my father had chickens, they had eggs.
 But during the winter months, eggs were harder to come by and were another item not easily gotten from stores.
 This cake was my great-grandmothers and the cake has no fresh eggs or dairy in it.
 Many cakes during the Great Depression, often called wacky or crazy cakes, didn’t use eggs or dairy.
 I make this cake often it is very moist, easy, and one of our all time favorites click here for my Grandmother’s Heavenly Chocolate Cake recipe.